-Alongside Covid-19 vaccines, a number of drugs are being tested as possible treatments for people who already have the disease.
+As Covid vaccines are rolled out across the world, a number of drugs are being tested as treatments for people who already have the disease.

 What work is being done to find treatments?

-- The UK is running the the world's largest clinical trial, called Recovery, with more than 12,000 patients taking part - it is one of the few trials to have given a definitive view on which drugs do and do not work
+- The UK is running the the world's largest clinical trial, called Recovery, involving more than 12,000 patients.
+It is one of the few trials to have given a definitive view on which drugs do and do not work

 - The World Health Organization (WHO) is running the the Solidarity trial to assess promising treatments in countries around the world

-- Multiple pharmaceutical companies are running trials of their own drugs
+- Multiple pharmaceutical companies are also running trials of their own drugs

 There are three broad approaches being investigated: